-In Estonia, the need to obtain a license arises from companies providing services related to virtual currencies have to obtain a license.
+In Estonia, companies providing services related to virtual currencies have to obtain a license.

-The Virtual Currency Service is a service specified in paragraphs 3 10) and 101) of the Law on the Prevention of Money Laundering and Financing of Terrorism (MoneyPTS).
-The data services are:
+The Virtual Currency Service is a service specified in paragraphs 3 10) and 101) of the Money Laundering and Terrorism Financing Prevention Act (AMLA).
+Data services:

-- virtual currency wallet service is a service that creates or stores encrypted client keys that can be used to store and transfer virtual currencies;
+- virtual wallet service that creates or stores encrypted client keys that can be used to store and transfer virtual currencies;

 - virtual currency exchange service is a service in which a client exchanges virtual currency for money or money for virtual currency or one virtual currency for another.

-In order to legally provide a virtual currency wallet service in Estonia, companies offering such service, which includes the storage of the virtual currency of third parties, must apply for a license in this way, so that the company has the necessary data and control over transactions taking place in clients’ wallets.
+In order to legally provide a virtual money wallet service in Estonia, companies offering such a service, which includes the storage of the virtual currency of third parties, must apply for a license in this way, In this way, the company has the necessary data and control over the transactions taking place in the customer’s wallets.

-Application for a cryptocurrency license in Estonia is submitted electronically on the State Portal mtr.mkm.ee.
+Application for the cryptocurrency license in Estonia is submitted electronically on the State Portal mtr.mkm.ee.

-The application for a license must contain the following information:
+A licence application must contain the following information:

-- The address of the service provider and the signed agreement on the rental of the office in Estonia/agreement confirming the ownership of the office.
+- Address of the service provider and signed office lease agreement in Estonia/agreement confirming the ownership of the office.

-- Name and contact details of the person responsible for providing the service to all places where the service is provided in paragraph 1.
+- The name and contact details of the person responsible for the provision of services in all places where such services are provided are given in paragraph 1.

-- Name, personal code, date of birth, place of birth and address of residence of a member of the governing body and a solicitor of a service provider that is a legal person, if the service provider is not registered in the Estonian Commercial Register.
+- Name, personal code, date of birth, place of birth and address of residence of a member of the governing body and solicitor of a service provider who is a legal person if the service provider is not registered in the Estonian Business Register.

-- Rules of Procedure and Rules of Internal Control prepared in accordance with the PTC ¿ 14 and 15 on Money, and in the case of persons with special obligations listed in ¹ 20 of the International Sanctions Act, Rules of procedure prepared in accordance with the ¹ 23 Law on International Sanctions and the procedure for verifying its observance.
+- Rules of Procedure and Internal Controls prepared in accordance with PTA 14 and 15 on money, and in the case of persons with special responsibilities listed in International Sanctions Act 20, Rules of procedure prepared in accordance with the Law on International Sanctions and the procedure for verifying its observance.

-- Name, personal code, if not available, date of birth, place of birth, nationality, address of residence, position and contact details of the contact person designated in accordance with ¹ 17 PTS.
+- Name, personal code, if any, date of birth, place of birth, citizenship, address of residence, position and contact details of the contact person appointed in accordance with Nº 17 of the PTS.

-- Name, personal code, if missing then date of birth; place of birth, nationality, address, post and contact details of the person responsible for the implementation of the international financial sanction, designated by the enterprise in accordance with paragraph 20 (3) of the International Sanctions Act.
+- Name, personal code, if no date of birth, place of birth, nationality, address, position and contact details of the person responsible for the implementation of the international financial sanction imposed by the enterprise in accordance with paragraph 20 (3) of the International Sanctions Act.

-- If the enterprise, a member of its governing body, the prosecutor, beneficial owner or owner is a foreign national, a service provider registered abroad or, if the enterprise is a foreign service provider, a certificate of criminal record or its equivalent, Issued by a competent judicial authority or administrative authority, or for another intentionally committed criminal offense, not more than three months after the issuance of which notarized or certified in a manner equivalent to it and legalized or certified by a replacement legalization certificate (apostille), unless otherwise provided by an international agreement.
+- If the enterprise, a member of its governing body, a prosecutor, beneficial owner or owner is a foreign national, a service provider registered abroad or, if the enterprise is a foreign service provider, Criminal record certificate or equivalent issued by a competent judicial or administrative authority or in connection with another criminal offence intentionally committed; not more than three months after the issuance of which is notarized or certified in an equivalent manner and legalized or certified by a new certificate of legalization (apostille), unless otherwise provided by an international treaty.

-- If the enterprise, a member of its governing body, the prosecutor, the beneficial owner or the self-employed person is a foreign national, copies of identity documents for all countries of nationality and the non-custodial documents referred to in paragraph 8
+- If the enterprise, member of its governing body, prosecutor, beneficial owner or self-employed person is a foreign national, copies of identity documents for all countries of nationality and non-custodial documents referred to in paragraph 8

-- For a member of an administrative body and a prosecutor, documents containing the level of education, a full list of positions and, in the case of a member of a management body, obligations, as well as documents that the applicant considers important for the provision, as well as CV with an indication of previous work experience.
+- For the member of the administrative body and the prosecutor – documents containing the level of education, a full list of positions and, in the case of a member of the governing body, obligations, as well as documents that the applicant considers important for the provision, as well as a summary of previous experience.

-- A list of payment accounts opened in the name of the applicant enterprise, with the unique identifier of each payment account and the name of the account holder; All available payment accounts must be submitted with an application for a license to operate in the environment of the Register of Economic Activities, to which must be attached a certificate of credit institution, electronic money institution or payment institution, confirming the existence of a payment account.
+- a list of payment accounts opened in the name of the applicant with a unique identifier of each payment account and the name of the account holder; All available payment accounts must be submitted together with an application for a license to operate in the Register of Economic Activities, to which is attached a certificate of a credit institution, electronic money institution or payment institution; proof of payment account.

 - Information on what virtual currency service will be provided.

-- The equity of the enterprise at the time of the application in euros and a statement from the bank confirming the presence of these funds.
+- The capital of the enterprise at the time of application in euros and a statement from the bank confirming the presence of these funds.

-- Data of the auditor/auditing company that will audit the applicant.
+- Data of the auditing/auditing company that will audit the applicant.

 - The company’s business plan for the next two years.